acaldwell93/Recycling-with-Machine-Learning/README.md

 ### Exploring Different Networks

+A small sample of the CNNs I tested over course of the project:

 ![](readme_images/model_comparisons.png)

-A small sample of the CNNs I tested over course of the project

 #### General architectures / Convolution-Pooling patterns
   Tested a network based on LeNet-5, as well as networks using convolution-pooling and convolution-convolution-pooling patterns